hdShang/arxiv-daily/docs/cs-CV/2025-08-20/papers/250814443v1-reconstruction-using-the-invisible-intuition-from-nir-and-metadata-f.md

 ---
 layout: default
-title: Reconstruction Using the Invisible: Intuition from NIR and Metadata for Enhanced 3D Gaussian Splatting
+title: "Reconstruction Using the Invisible: Intuition from NIR and Metadata for Enhanced 3D Gaussian Splatting"
 ---

 # Reconstruction Using the Invisible: Intuition from NIR and Metadata for Enhanced 3D Gaussian Splatting